What is a “codex”, you ask? Good question. In simplest terms, it’s a book.

 The benefits of animal skin were many.
-Skin was very easy to smooth out to create a writing surface without many defects or indentations such as papyrus had.
+Skin was very easy to smooth out to create a writing surface without the defects or indentations papyrus had.
 Animal skin was durable.
 Best of all, a scribe could write on both sides of it without the ink bleeding through.

 Skins were also easy to trim down into distinct pages, which were in turn easy to collect into groups of pages to produce – voilà – books!

-Parchment and pages also made it possible for Christianity to produce the famous biblical codices, of which there are two: Codex Vaticanus and Codex Sinaiticus.
-An ancient codex is known either by its place of origin (the Sinai) or by its location (the Vatican).
+Parchment and pages also made it possible for Christianity to produce the famous biblical codices, of which there are several: Codex Vaticanus, Codex Sinaiticus and Codex Alexandrinus.
+An ancient codex is known either by its place of origin (Sinai or Alexandria) or by its location (the Vatican).

 In their most rudimentary form, early books were pages of parchment folded in half with their open leaves facing outward.
-Their folded edges were bound or sewn together with string or cord to make a spine.
-The books often had wooden covers locked together by buckles, which helped preserve the tomes.
+Their folded edges were bound or sewn together with cord to make a spine.
+The books often had wooden covers locked together by clips, which helped preserve the tomes.